 19. Letchworth State Park

-• Address: 1 Letchworth State Park, Castile, NY 14427
+- Address: 1 Letchworth State Park, Castile, NY 14427

-• Location: Google Maps
+- Location: Google Maps

-Kristen spent her childhood hiking these gorgeous trails and Letchworth has now become one of our favorite photography locations.
-We’ve spent many hours watching beautiful sunrises and sunsets from the various scenic viewpoints in Letchworth.
+Kristen spent her childhood hiking in Letchworth State Park and it became one of our favorite photography spots during covid lockdowns.
+We’ve spent many hours watching beautiful sunrises and sunsets from its various scenic viewpoints.
+It’s been called the Grand Canyon of the East, and in 2015 it was voted the most stunning US State Park.

 20. Visit Nearby Ithaca

 The nearby city of Ithaca is similar to the village of Watkins Glen because it sits at the southern end of Cayuga Lake, the second largest Finger Lake.
-However, Ithaca is a much bigger collage town known for both Ithaca College and Cornell University.
+However, Ithaca is a much bigger college town known for both Ithaca College and Cornell University.
 In Ithaca, you can also find stunning lakes, waterfalls, gorges, and endless hiking trails.

-Interactive Watkins Glen Map
+Watkins Glen Attractions Map

 Where To Stay